SlayerBirden/dataflow/README.md

 ## About

 This is a low level lib that helps you with building a data migration process.
-It requires a little bootstrapping to float, but it can be easily done if you need just a minimal process or just looking to test things out.
+It requires a little bootstrapping to float, but it can be easily done if you just need a minimal process or looking to test things out.

+The main idea is that you're building a pipeline where each section can mutate the data that's flowing through.
+It allows process to be extremely flexible, since each new step can potentially get (**completely**) transformed data.
+It also can be very dangerous, since mistake can be costly, hence we crafted awesome error handling and reporting mechanisms.

 ## Examples